 The first pilot project for the WaterWalks was Part I The Amstel.
 Various aspects of the river were explored and discussed with the people that live alongside the river by a team consisting of watershed mobiliser Li An Phoa, composer Kate Moore, programme maker Quirine Winkler and volunteers of Sensemakers.
 All the gathered information was directly streamed to the website.

-In december 2019 we continue the project with Waterwalks Part II Song of the Ox.
-Composer Kate Moore has taken the initiative to walk solitarily as an artistic research, following the path of her own ancestral history.
-Her intention is to create a story track through the landscape as a search to rethink the way in which our land and resources are used to find a way that is kinder and more sustainable.
-She will share data, pictures, thoughts, sounds and writings that will be posted directly on to waterwalks.nl.
+In december 2019 we continued the project with Waterwalks Part II Song of the Ox.
+Composer Kate Moore took the initiative to walk solitarily as an artistic research, following the path of her own ancestral history.
+Her intention was to create a story track through the landscape as a search to rethink the way in which our land and resources are used to find a way that is kinder and more sustainable.
+She shared data, pictures, thoughts, sounds and writings that were posted directly on to waterwalks.nl.

-As this project has been started as a spontaneous and individual action no extensive preparations have been planned – the walk will develop in its own dynamic.
-People interested in following Kate’s journey are welcome to join her, or share to a wider audience.
+As this project started as a spontaneous and individual action no extensive preparations had been planned – the walk developed in its own dynamic.
+People interested in following Kate’s journey were welcome to join her, or share to a wider audience.